 Technically, the Diffie-Hellman key exchange can be used to establish public and private keys.
 However, in practice, RSA tends to be used instead.
 This is because the RSA algorithm is also capable of signing public-key certificates, while the Diffie-Hellman key exchange is not.

-The ElGamal algorithm, which was used heavily in PGP, is based on the Diffie-Hellman key exchange, so any protocol that uses it is effectively implementing a kind of Diffie-Hellman.
+The ElGamal algorithm, which is used in the GNU Privacy Guard software and recent versions of Pretty Good Privacy (PGP), is based on the Diffie-Hellman key exchange.
+Any protocol that uses it is effectively implementing a kind of Diffie-Hellman.

 As one of the most common methods for safely distributing keys, the Diffie-Hellman key exchange is frequently implemented in security protocols such as TLS, IPsec, SSH, PGP, and many others.
 This makes it an integral part of our secure communications.